 - The best weather is between May and October, but keep in mind that during school holidays, the Baltic Sea coast is crowded with German and Polish families.

-- Rostock’s Christmas Market, with midway rides, a Ferris wheel, and less than traditional vendors, is also very popular with families.
+- Enjoy Rostock’s Christmas Market near Neuer Markt.
+The midway rides, Ferris wheel and less than traditional Christmas vendors are very popular with families.

-Ozeaneum, Europe’s Museum of the Year in 2010, is about an hour’s drive away in Stralsund, a town with a historic harbor that’s worth exploring.
-You’ll be amazed at the variety of resident species in the Baltic and North Seas; sadly, the Open Atlantic exhibit is closed for a major renovation.
-Do visit the rooftop tank, where 10 Humboldt penguins rescued from regional zoos are playing.
+Ozeaneum is about an hour’s drive away in Stralsund, a town with a historic harbor that’s worth exploring.
+You’ll be amazed at the variety of resident species in Eastern Germany’s Baltic and North Seas.
+Dive (metaphorically) into the Open Atlantic exhibit to explore a huge wooden shipwreck that hosts several fish species.
+Also, visit the rooftop tank, where 10 Humboldt penguins rescued from regional zoos are playing.

 The smaller Muritzeum is in Waren on the coast of Lake Mur.
-The lack of “progress” during the former East Germany’s impoverished regime safeguarded this ecosystem, and the museum showcases the diversity of birdlife and forests in a very kid-friendly way.
+The lack of “progress” during the former East Germany’s impoverished regime safeguarded this ecosystem.
+Without this development, the visitors center is able to feature the original diversity of birdlife and forests in a very kid-friendly way.
 Listen to the 1,000-year-old Talking Oak, and visit the freshwater fish and mollusks in the Aquarium, which has a two-story tank full of whitefish.

 Yes, there’s a Butterfly Farm and a Petting Zoo as you might expect in an ideal-for-toddlers destination, but you must visit Karls.
 Founded in 1921 and still free to all, Karls is a strawberry farm turned funtown on a par with Knott’s Berry Farm in southern California.